Deforestation by continent: Iceland

 Prior to the deforestation of Iceland in the Middle Ages, some 40% of the land was forested.
 Today, the country is about 2% forested, with the Icelandic Forest Service aiming to increase that share to 10% through reforestation and natural regrowth.

 Iceland has undergone extensive deforestation since Scandinavians settled in the ninth century.
 At the time of human settlement about 1,150 years ago, birch forest and woodland covered 'at least 25%' of Iceland's land area.
 The settlers began by cutting down the forests and burning shrubland to create fields and grazing land.
 Deforestation did not end in Iceland until the middle of the 20th century.
 Afforestation and revegetation have restored small areas of land.
 However, agriculture was the main reason birch forests and woodland did not grow back.

 Ireland

 Ireland was historically a temperate rainforest with 80% of the island under tree cover.
 Deforestation by humans began taking place already in the Bronze Age but reached its peak under British colonial rule, particularly the 16th and 17th century Plantations, that saw mass scale deforestation to create agricultural lands, and to supplement the need for timber for shipbuilding for Britain's early phase of empire building.
 Tree cover reached its lowest point of 1.5% at the beginning of the twentieth century, prior to Irish independence, due to more industrialised sawmills used in late nineteenth century.
-The Irish state promoted reforestation during the 20th century, reversing the trend, with an increase to 12% tree cover today, which still however remains one of the lowest percentages in Europe, where the average is 39%.
+The Irish state promoted reforestation during the 20th century, reversing the trend (albeit primarily via plantations of non-native conifers intended for felling), with an increase to 12% tree cover today, which still however remains one of the lowest percentages in Europe, where the average is 39%.